nuscien/trivial/Core/README.md

 using Trivial.Net;
 ```

-And you can also use `JsonHttpClient` to serialize the JSON format response with retry policy supports.
+Use `JsonHttpClient` to serialize the JSON format response with retry policy supports.
 And `HttpUri` for HTTP URI fields accessing.

 ## [Security](https://trivial.kingcean.net/security)